szczyglis-dev/py-gpt/README.md

 },
 ```

-There is bult-in support for those LLMs providers:
+There is built-in support for those LLMs providers:

 ```
 - OpenAI (openai)